bookfere/Calibre-News-Delivery/README.md

 You can specify the cover and style for a recipe.
 Place the cover image in the "__covers__" folder and the style file in the "__styles__" folder.
 Both filenames must match the corresponding recipe title or filename.
 Be aware that the style may be ignored by the Send to Kindle service.

 You can upload the recipe files using either the Git tool or GitHub's online uploading feature.
 The best practice is to test the recipe locally to ensure no errors occur before uploading it.

+## Storage

+All converted ebooks will be zipped together and stored in the Artifacts of GitHub Actions.
+You can find and download them in the job details of each workflow record.
+Each file will be retained for 90 days from the date it is generated.

+You can change the retention period in the "__[Artifact and log retention](../../settings/actions#retention-header)__" section on the Actions settings page.

+Be aware that files exceeding the size limit for email attachments will not be sent via SMTP.
+You will need to download them manually from the Artifacts.

 ## Notice